 Marketing and Sales.
 Marketing and sales expense for the year ended December 31, 2018 decreased by \$1.8 million, or 17.2%, from \$10.5 million in 2017 to \$8.7 million in 2018.
 Therapy marketing and sales expenses decreased approximately \$2.2 million offset by an increase in Detection marketing and sales expenses of \$0.4 million.
 The increase in Detection marketing and sales expense was due to an increase in personnel costs.
-The decrease in Therapy marketing and sales expenses and stock compensation expense.
+The decrease in Therapy marketing and sales expense was due primarily to a decrease in personnel expenses, consulting costs, trade show expenses and stock compensation expense.